-Why Arya's Story In 'Game Of Thrones' Has Always Been The Most Important & Compelling One To Watch
+Why 'Game Of Thrones' Has Always Been About Arya Stark's Journey & No One Else

 Featuring more than 40 main characters over the course of eight seasons, each with his or her own complex, compelling arc, it can often feel difficult to pin down whose story HBO's blockbuster fantasy series is telling.
 Which character is Game Of Thrones really about?
 At first it seemed like the story of noble Ned Stark… until he lost his head.
 Then Tyrion Lannister took the ostensible lead, appearing in more episodes than any other character, with Peter Dinklage earning first billing starting in Season 2.
 As the saga continued, Jon Snow and Daenerys Targaryen drew ever closer to the forefront, serving as the titular counterparts of George R.R.
 Martin's A Song Of Ice And Fire.
 But with only one episode to go in the show's history, it's feeling more and more like Game Of Thrones is the story of Arya Stark.